 The Consultant’s assessment shall include, but not be limited to, criteria such as quality and durability, performance, ease of operation, safety features, technical support, service and parts, availability and estimated cost of maintenance and adherence to the Contract Documents.
 Failure to submit adequate information in a timely manner and to the Consultant’s satisfaction may result in the rejection of the request due to insufficient information or time for evaluation.

-Substitutions will only be allowed with the prior, written approval of the Consultant, in accordance with this Section.
+Substitutions will only be allowed with the prior, written approval of the Consultant, acting reasonably, in accordance with this Section.

 All applications and submissions related to the proposed substitution shall only be made by the Contractor and not by any Subcontractors or suppliers.